bioimage-io/collection/README.md

 Tests can also be triggered (via github api or manually) by dispatching the [test workflow][test-wf][^2].

-Once the tests are completed, a reviewer needs to take a look.
+Once the tests are completed, the uploader gets a notification via email that their draft is awaiting review; now a reviewer needs to take a look.
-The uploader gets a notification via email.

 An overview of all pending _resource drafts_ can be found at https://bioimageio-uploader.netlify.app/#/status.
 A _draft_ is identified by its concept id (`id` from the `rdf.yaml`).

 #### Review

 Reviewers should check the models for technical correctness (aided by CI, see [Testing section](#testing)) and contents/metadata of the resource.

+To this end it can be helpful to check the logs displayed at https://bioimageio-uploader.netlify.app/#/status/<concept id>.
+There information about automated workflow steps and validation outcome is logged.
+Additionally an 'error' status may be shown if an exception occured in the GitHub workflow run producing the log.

 For models, reviewers can use [the model documentation][model-docs] as a guide.

 Reviewers can: